compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 (define rec rec)
 rec
 ```

+Your choice of behaviour for overlapping definitions may dictate which data structures you can use to represent your environment.

 ## Task
 Define a new data type to represent the environment.
 This should look something like a map from symbols to values.